Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

 Sometime late in the afternoon my brother slowly and discretely leaned over and pinched my bum!
 You may have made a big fuss over that but not me.
 I clenched my teeth and didn't let on anything had happened.
 My mother's secret weapon for controlling tattler's was to punish the tattler.
 Unfair.
 Mean.
 Abusive.
 But it worked.

 I knew if I said anything, even a whisper, that she'd make straight for the shore and paddle my bum just for making a fuss.
-So I shut my mouth.
+So I kept my mouth shut.

-Then my brother leaned over slowly and discretely and did it again!
+Then my brother leaned over slowly and discretely pinched me again!

 He was in trouble.
 I was going to get even.
 Not at that minute, but he was going to get it.